Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Introduction

-In the effort to mitigate these inequities, we introduce Parity-aware BPE.
-The classic version of BPE learns its vocabulary by repeatedly selecting the subword pair with the highest corpus-level co-occurrence count; it adds the concatenation of this pair to the vocabulary and replaces all pair co-occurrences with the new symbol.\footnote{This iterative merging process can be viewed as a form of data compression, where frequent subword sequences are replaced with shorter representations.} Parity-aware BPE is a simple variant of this algorithm, retaining the iterative framework but redefining the merge selection rule: at each step, it computes co-occurrence statistics separately for each language and then uses statistics from the language with the current worst compression rate for selecting the next merge.
+In an effort to mitigate these inequities, we introduce \textbf{Parity-aware BPE}.
+The classic BPE algorithm constructs its vocabulary by iteratively selecting the subword pair with the highest corpus-level frequency; it adds the concatenated pair to the vocabulary and replaces all instances of the pair with the new symbol.\footnote{This process acts as a form of data compression, replacing frequent subword sequences with shorter representations.} Parity-aware BPE is a simple variant of this algorithm, retaining the iterative framework but redefining the merge selection rule: at each step, it computes co-occurrence statistics separately for each language and then uses statistics from the language with the current worst compression rate for selecting the next merge.
 In other words, instead of greedily maximizing a global objective, Parity-aware BPE performs a ``fair-max'' update that progressively equalizes string compression rates across languages.
-Notably, this modification affects only vocabulary learning; the inference procedure remains the same as in Classical BPE.\looseness=-1
+Notably, this modification affects only the vocabulary learning phase; the inference procedure remains the same as in Classical BPE.\looseness=-1

-Empirically, we find that Parity-aware BPE leads to better token-count parity across languages compared to Classical BPE while maintaining comparable global compression rates.
-Evaluations on 13 multilingual benchmarks show that models trained with a Parity-aware tokenizer match or exceed downstream performance compared to those trained with a Classical BPE tokenizer.
-Fairness metrics improve significantly, indicating a more even distribution of token costs without sacrificing efficiency or downstream performance.
-In short, Parity‑aware BPE narrows existing tokenizer-induced disparities between languages, ensuring more equitable resource allocation and balanced performance across diverse linguistic use cases.
+Empirically, Parity-aware BPE substantially improves cross-lingual tokenization fairness.
+In our setup that mimics standard LM training settings, we observe an 89\% reduction in the Gini tokenizer inequality coefficient compared to Classical BPE.
+Across 12 multilingual benchmarks, models trained with a Parity-aware BPE tokenizer match downstream performance compared to those trained with a Classical BPE tokenizer.
+In summary, Parity‑aware BPE reduces tokenizer disparities between languages while showing no systematic degradation in downstream performance relative to Classical BPE.